 I regret that I was on a SCUBA dive boat (well not the diving, but the timing) for the whole of the only Songkran I’ve experienced in Thailand.
 I aim to rectify that this coming year.

 3) Cooking Classes

 I kept putting off taking a cooking course, feeling that I’d be able to follow a recipe book myself if I ever felt like making Thai food at home.
 I was missing the point, though.
-There’s technique that was very helpful to learn in the class, not to mention it was tons of fun and really delicious.
+There’s a technique that was very helpful to learn in the class, not to mention it was tons of fun and really delicious.
 Considering it cost us 1000 baht per person (about $30), and we made 5 meals plus a curry, I’d say it was definitely worth it.

-I went with Basil Cookery school which was pretty healthy and very well-run.
+I went with Basil Cookery School which was pretty healthy and very well-run.
 Call them to make an appointment.

 2) Elephant Play

-I was sad to learn that elephants are tortured into submission during their youth and many lead very sad existences toting tourists around on their backs.
+I was sad to learn that elephants are tortured into submission during their youth, and many lead very sad existences toting tourists around on their backs.
 I vowed never to ride one, but felt that something was missing from my Thailand experience.

 Then, I discovered Elephant Nature Park which rescues elephants from tourism and logging and gives them a new lease on life.
 Elephants here are free to roam, and visitors can feed and bathe them.
 Check out this post for the full writeup on why this is my second favorite activity in Chaing Mai.

 A friend of mine asked me to come up with a one-word description for every place I’d been in Thailand.
 We simultaneously said, “food” for Chiang Mai.
 Before I started traveling, I just didn’t care that much about food.
 Sure, I needed it to survive, but it wasn’t that exciting.